 Note: All members of the carpool must complete an individual carpool form.

-- Each member of the carpool brings the completed form and vehicle registration, license, and UMass ID to Parking Services located on the ground level of the Campus Center.
+- Each member of the carpool brings the completed form and vehicle registration, license, and UMass ID to Parking Services located on the lower level of the Campus Center.